DFE-Digital/education-benchmarking-and-insights/documentation/testing/test-plans/20240711_release-test-plan.md

 ## Risk Management
 ### Risk Identification:
-Pre-production and production has existing data, which requires updating
+Pre-production and production has existing data, which will require updating/modifying as the fixes included in this release correct the data mappings/calculation.

 ### Risk Mitigation:
 - Ran in isolated clean environment prior to release to confirm fixes